svwatson13/ubunto-18.04-with-nginx-installed-and-node/README.md

 - kitchen test (does all of the above)

-# to run spec test:
+# to run spec unit test:
 - chef exec rspec
+# to run integration test:
+- kitchen verify

 # update chef
 - chef update